Scott-A-May/Interview-prep-agent/README.md

 Built as part of my AI-augmented analytics portfolio.

+Note:  It will generate a 429 error if it exhausts its monthly credit limit.

 ## What it does

 - Paste your resume and any job description